 Hitotsubashi Hall is a 5-minute walk from the KKR hotel.

-From the Mercure Ginza hotel you can either take a taxi (10-minute ride) or the Tokyo metro (30 minutes).
+From the Mercure Ginza hotel you can either take a taxi (10 minutes) or the Tokyo metro (30 minutes).
 Take the Ginza line from Ginza station to Nihonbashi station, change to the Tozai line and take the train to Takebashi station.
 The venue is 5 minutes’ walk from the station (see map below).